GMOnder01/Implant-Optimization/README.md

 # Implant-Optimization

-From analyses-selfc.py file, change the filepath of assembled file in step file
+From analyses-selfc.py file, change the filepath of assembled design in step format

 Start abaqus software with this python code